 The Recovery Period

 I spent the next 3 days on life support in the ICU (Intensive Care Unit) at Waikato Hospital where I was diagnosed, after an angiogram, to have major restrictions in several of my heart arteries.
-While in ICU I was on a ventilator, as well as all the other wiz bang gadgets they could find to plug in to me and my body temperature was kept very low to aid in recovery.
+While in ICU I was on a ventilator, as well as all the other whiz-bang gadgets they could find to plug into me and my body temperature was kept very low to aid in recovery.

-Due to other injuries sustained when I collapsed while having the SCA, I remained in hospital for 3 additional days.
+Due to other injuries sustained when I collapsed while having a sudden cardiac arrest, I remained in the hospital for 3 additional days.

 Slowly Going Back To Normal Life

 It was around 10 days before I could speak with any confidence, probably a result of having a ventilator down my throat.

 The part of the body to take the longest to recover has been the chest cavity as the CPR done correctly often cracks or breaks ribs.